We don’t simply believe that all communities have the power to end homelessness — we work with the communities making it a reality every day.

 Do communities in Built for Zero only work on veteran and chronic homelessness?

 The goal of Built for Zero is to help communities design and strengthen their systems to end homelessness, beginning with either chronic or veteran homelessness.
 Reaching zero for these populations does not simply bend the curve on the overall population of people experiencing homelessness in a community — these efforts lay a critical foundation upon which communities can work to end homelessness for all.

-Communities that have reached zero on one or both of these populations often move on to other populations, such as family and youth, on their way to ending homelessness for all.
+So although communities in Built for Zero often begin with either veteran or chronic homelessness, they usually then move on to other populations, such as family and youth, on their way to ending homelessness for all.